-But one difficulty that most white-label vendors face is the management of its inventory.
+But one difficulty that most white-label vendors face is the management of their inventory.
 As a reselling business agent, it becomes really tough for them to predict the demand for those white label products unless they are totally aware of its demand and supply stats from the manufacturing company.
 Also, many dealers set an order limit to achieve their overall production goal.
-And misjudging the inventory for the white-label business owners just leave them with large pile unsold products.
+And misjudging the inventory for the white-label business owners just leaves them with large pile of unsold products.

 There are many e-commerce or online marketplace business owner who has great innovative ideas about introducing new items to the market.
 But they don't have the manufacturing capacity or its relevant resources.
 So for those types of traders, the private labeling model works as an ideal form of business.
 Here they are able to make a certain amount of order to a certain manufacturing company and then they label those products privately with the label of their choice to sell it.